 On February 19, 2021, the Company entered into a Securities Purchase Agreement (the "2021 Purchase Agreement") with the purchasers named therein (the "Investors").
-Pursuant to the 2021 Purchase Agreement, the company agreed to sell (i) an aggregate of 333,333 shares of our common stock (the "Private Placement Shares"), par value \$0.01 per share, together with warrants to purchase an aggregate of 116,666 shares of its Common Stock with an exercise price of \$18.10 per share (the "Common Warrants"), for an aggregate purchase price of \$4,999,995.00 and (ii) pre-funded warrants to purchase an aggregate of 1,333,333 shares of its Common Stock with an exercise price of \$1,333,333 shares of its Common Stock with an exercise price of \$0.01 per share (the "Pre-Funded Warrants" and collectively with the Common Warrants, the "Private Placement Warrants"), together with an aggregate of 466,666 Common Warrants, for an aggregate purchase price of \$19,986,661.67 (collectively, the "Private Placement").
+Pursuant to the 2021 Purchase Agreement, the company agreed to sell (i) an aggregate of 333,333 shares of the Company's common stock (the "Common Stock"), par value \$0.01 per share (the "Private Placement Shares"), \together with warrants to purchase an aggregate of 116,666 shares of its Common Stock with an exercise price of \$18.10 per share (the "Common Warrants"), for an aggregate purchase price of \$4,999,995.00 and (ii) pre-funded warrants to purchase an aggregate of 1,333,333 shares of its Common Stock with an exercise price of \$0.01 per share (the "Pre-Funded Warrants" and collectively with the Common Warrants, the "Private Placement Warrants"), together with an aggregate of 466,666 Common Warrants, for an aggregate purchase price of \$19,986,661.67 (collectively, the "Private Placement").
 The Private Placement closed on February 23, 2021.

-In June 2021, the Company entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, as sales agent, pursuant to which the Company may, from time to time, issue and sell Common Stock with an aggregate value of up to \$200.0 million in "at-the-market" offerings, under its Registration Statement on Form S-3 (File No. 333-256792) filed with the SEC on June 4, 2021 (the "ATM").
+In June 2021, the Company entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, as sales agent, pursuant to which the Company may, from time to time, issue and sell Common Stock with an aggregate value of up to \$200.0 million in "at-the-market" offerings (the "ATM"), under its registration statement on Form S-3 (File No. 333-256792) filed with the SEC on June 4, 2021 (the "ATM Registration Statement").
 Sales of Common Stock, if any, pursuant to the Sales Agreement, may be made in sales deemed to be an "at the market offering" as defined in Rule 415(a) of the Securities Act, including sales made directly through The Nasdaq Global Market or on any other existing trading market for its Common Stock.
 Pursuant to the Sales Agreement, during the year ended December 31, 2021, the Company sold a total of 827,094 shares of Common Stock for total gross proceeds of approximately \$10.4 million.
-During the three months ended March 31, 2022, the Company sold a total of 4,900 shares of Common Stock for total gross proceeds of approximately \$47 thousand.
+During the six months ended June 30, 2022, the Company sold a total of 4,900 shares of Common Stock for total gross proceeds of approximately \$44 thousand.